slateci/slate-catalog/incubator/open-ondemand/open-ondemand/README.md

 **Remote Access**

-To configure just shell access to backend resources, simply fill in the name and host sections for each cluster, then set `enableHostAdapter` to false.
-If no other applications or access is desired then skip the 'Advanced' section of this document.
+To configure shell access to backend resources, simply fill in the name and host sections for each cluster.
+If no other features are desired then set `enableHostAdapter` to false and skip the 'Advanced' section of this document.

 To set up remote desktop access, set the `enableHostAdapter` value to true, then configure the LinuxHost Adapter.
 This is a simplified resource manager